beingenfa/clulab.github.io/people.md

 [Anh Tran](https://trananh.github.io), 2014 PhD in Computer Science, is currently a software engineer at Google.

-[Peter Jansen](https://infosci.arizona.edu/person/peter-jansen), postdoc in the lab in 2013, is currently an associate professor in the School of Information at the University of Arizona.
+[Peter Jansen](https://infosci.arizona.edu/person/peter-jansen), postdoc in the lab in 2013, is currently an associate professor in the College of Information Science at the University of Arizona.